bottkars/bottkars.github.io/_posts/2021-02-09-AzureStack-Hub-CSI-drivers.md

 If you have read my previous article, you could get a Brief understanding how we can Protect AKS Persistent Workloads on Azure using @ProjectVelero and DellEMC PowerProtect Datamanager.

 One of my personal aspirations is always:
-*If it runs on Azure, it should run on AzureStackHub*
+*If it runs on Azure, it should run on AzureStack Hub*

-Well, we all know, AzureStackHub is like Azure, *but different*
+Well, we all know, AzureStack Hub is like Azure, *but different*

 ## What works, how it works and what is/was missing